Mayur021/agentic-blast-radius-framework/README.md

 **Joint-credit on chain audit material:**

-The 6-property chain audit schema referenced in this framework is joint work with Mallikarjunarao Sunke (under review for CSA NHI v1.0).
-Always joint-credit Mallikarjunarao when citing the chain-audit schema specifically.
+The chain-audit material referenced in this framework reflects joint peer-review work with Mallikarjunarao Sunke.
+Per 2026-06-15 deep audit of `/root/Defining_Non-Human_Identity.docx`: CSA NHI v1.0 anchors a four-element attribution language (delegator / agent / intent / actions) at paragraph 222 (the joint contribution that landed in v1.0); the full six-property chain audit schema (chain-id binding, originating-principal immutability as schema property, audit telemetry surface) is targeted for CSA NHI v2.0 inclusion.
+Always joint-credit Mallikarjunarao Sunke and specify which anchor when citing.

 **Citing specific chapters or axes:**